MSc/MPhil in Climate Change and Development

 Honours or four-year Bachelor graduates from across the spectrum of disciplines, who want to gain a broad understanding of the issues involved in climate change and sustainable development from an African and developing world perspective, and those wanting a comprehensive introduction to climate change issues before embarking on a PhD.
 The course will equip its graduates for employment in government, local authorities, businesses with a sustainability agenda, consultancies, NGOs and international development organisations.
 It is aimed at both recent graduates and those with several years’ experience who wish to engage with these pressing issues within the context of their vocations.

-Application deadline: Applications for 2017 are now closed - you can sign up for our newsletter to be informed of when applications are open again)
+Application deadline for 2018: 31 August 2017 - you can sign up for our newsletter to be informed of when applications are open again and for funding opportunities.

 Application requirements and information